franciscozorrilla/metaGEM/README.md

 ### Significance

 To our best knowledge, the work presented in this thesis project represents the first application of sample-specific gut microbiome community FBA simulations using MAG-based GEMs.
 While there are limitations to this approach, as discussed in the thesis write-up, it is conceivable that a fine-tuned version of such a pipeline could be used to study, develop, and evualuate personalized medicine treatments.
-Furthermore, this pipeline can be used to interrogate the architechture of any type of microbial community.
-The figure below represents a visualization of the output information one can obtain using metaBAGpipes.
+The figure below is a visualization representation of the output information one can obtain from a particular sample using metaBAGpipes.

 # ![ERR260149.png](ERR260149.png)

+137 WGS gut metagenome samples were processed in this study.
+By analyzing a greater number of samples, further machine learning methods can be employed to interrogate the network architechture of microbial communities and facilitiate data driven hypothesis generation.

 Dataset used:
   * Karlsson, Fredrik H., et al. “Gut Metagenome in European Women with Normal, Impaired and Diabetic Glucose Control.” *Nature*, vol.498, no.7452, 2013, pp.99–103. , doi:10.1038/nature12198.